Thomasina Snell -- Orangeburg

 Funeral arrangements are incomplete at this time and will be announced at a later date.

 The family will not be accepting visitors at this time.
-Anyone wishing to express their condolences may call 803-564-0394 between the hours of 9 a.m. and 4 p.m.
+Anyone wishing to express their condolences may call 803-534-0394 between the hours of 9 a.m.and 4 p.m.

 Services have been entrusted to Jenkins Funeral Services of St. Matthews.